Skip to main content

 Content often lives as disconnected blog posts, so Google keeps preferring random articles instead of the hub and child pages that should own the commercial term.

-Thin content-service pages tend to sound interchangeable across sectors, which weakens trust with both buyers and search engines.
+Thin content-service pages tend to sound interchangeable across sectors, which weakens trust with both customers and search engines.

 Without Search Console and GA4 segmentation, teams cannot tell which topics are helping revenue and which ones are just filling the blog.